-Because Pinball has such long fringe, I cannot Dremmel his nails.
+Because Pinball had such long fringe, I could not Dremmel his nails.
 The fringe from his tail got caught in the sanding drum early on in his nail dremmeling career, and that was enough for all of us.
-Instead, I have to clip his nails, which is not my favorite.
+Instead, I had to clip his nails, which is not my favorite.
 I’ll admit it, I am a “quick wimp” and because of my fear of clipping his quick, I never cut too much away.
-This leaves his nails always a little too long.
+This left his nails always a little too long.

 Here is one of my favorite students, Bandit, taking care of his front nails himself on the sanding board.
 As you can see, he is enjoying himself.